National digital identity systems: Estonia

 The Estonian identity card can be used by governments and some third parties for authentication.

+Finland

+One of the earliest digital ID cards were issued in Finland in December 1999 to Prime Minister Paavo Lipponen.

 Germany

 There is an online ID card available in Germany.
-The user can identify himself securely on the internet, at vending machines or several citizen terminals.
+Users can identify themselves securely on the internet, at vending machines or several citizen terminals.
 Thereby business and authority matters can be easily worked out electronically to save time, cost and money.
 In the framework of a competition called "Schaufenster Sichere Digitale Identitäten", the German Federal Ministry of economy and energy created a project, called "IDunion".
 This project was launched on April 1, 2021, and aims to create the opportunity for inhabitants to get easier access to education, mobility, e-government, industry, health care and much more.

 Italy

 The Sistema Pubblico di Identità Digitale (SPID) can be used as a digital ID for public and private institutions.

 Monaco

 Since June 2021, Monaco citizens and residents can get digital IDs for public institutions and for access to telecom or electricity services.